jscastanos/labs2020/README.md

-# Hello_Django
+# Hello Django

-Demo project using Django framework
+A demo blog using Django Framework